desihub/desiconda/README.rst

 ---------------

-This package contains scripts for installing conda and all compiled dependencies needed by the spectroscopic pipeline.
-The rules to install or build each dependency is separated into a file, and used by both regular installs and building docker images.
+This package contains scripts for installing conda and all compiled dependencies needed by the spectroscopic pipeline and the imaging survey.
+The rules to install or build each dependency is separated into a file and used by both regular installs and for building docker images.

 Configuration